 BPD-DS, usually referred to as a “duodenal switch,” is a complex bariatric operation that principally includes 1) removing a large portion of the stomach to promote smaller meal sizes, 2) re-routing of food away from much of the small intestine to partially prevent absorption of food, and 3) re-routing of bile and other digestive juices which impair digestion.

-Dr. Mohit Jain and his team is highly experienced and talented.
-We are the team of best, professional bariatric surgeon in Delhi who have studied in foreign countries and can help you get fit body.
-We offer a comprehensive multidisciplinary weight loss program for all who want to loose their weight.
-Our weigh loss advice includes lifestyle, medical and surgical options and is run by a team of dedicated and highly trained professionals in Delhi, India.
+Dr. Mohit Jain and his team are highly experienced and talented.
+We are the team of best, a professional bariatric surgeon in Delhi who have studied in foreign countries and can help you get the fit body.
+We offer a comprehensive multidisciplinary weight loss program for all who want to lose their weight.
+Our weight loss advice includes lifestyle, medical and surgical options and is run by a team of dedicated and highly trained professionals in Delhi, India.
 Contact us today for obesity surgery in Delhi.
 We will be more than happy to give you best surgery in your city.
 Call us +91-9818884729 or mail at firstname.lastname@example.org.